 Boomers’ ability to adapt to change of all kinds has been honed by years of dealing with change firsthand.
 Having to adapt to new technologies has been a necessity and in some cases a challenge, not just the use of these technologies but the impact that they have had on the protocols of acceptable office behavior.
 Boomers believe they can do anything they set their sights on, and they’re used to working hard and long hours to accomplish it.

 How to attract Boomers?
 Although you can find representatives of this generation in Social Media, then probably it is not reasonable to build your entire recruitment campaign on that platform when trying to target Boomers.
-They are using several channels when looking for a job: starting from job boards, newspaper adverts and finishing with recommendations from friends/acquaintances’.
+They are using several channels when looking for a job: starting with job boards, newspaper adverts and finishing with recommendations from friends/acquaintances’.
 Which means that Employee Referral program is also something that could be invested in when targeting Boomers.
 One thing that distinguishes them from traditionalists is this that they are more active when it comes to job search: they use several different channels when looking for a job.

 Generation X, those born 1965-76 (now about 40-50 years old)

 Gen X is more independent, autonomous and self-reliant than previous generations.
 They are often characterized by high levels of skepticism, “what’s in it for me” attitudes.
-Gen Xers are arguably the best educated generation with 29% obtaining a bachelor’s degree or higher (6% higher than the previous cohort).
-They are entrepreneurial, pragmatic and creative; they have strong technical skills, they are are results focused, and are “ruled by a sense of accomplishment and not the clock”.
+Gen Xers are arguably the best-educated generation with 29% obtaining a bachelor’s degree or higher (6% higher than the previous cohort).
+They are entrepreneurial, pragmatic and creative; they have strong technical skills, they are results focused, and are “ruled by a sense of accomplishment and not the clock”.

 How to attract Gen X?
-They, too, use Job Boards, friend recommendations, but also Social Media (primarily LinkedIn) when are on job hunt.
+They, too, use Job Boards, friend recommendations, but also Social Media (primarily LinkedIn) when are on the job hunt.